32Bites/wetgear/README.md

 - [ ] Write better comments and documentation for use with godoc
 - [ ] Write basic examples
 - [ ] Write unit tests
+- [ ] Add backtick argument parsing, will add when I need it for my bot.